 - Feeling isolated and unable to find support

 - Feeling a loss of identity as a direct result of caring role

 - Unable to take a break from caring.

 We know that in order to overcome issues like these Carers need access to information, short breaks and financial support, vital in helping to manage the impact of a caring role.
 Visit our services page to see how we can help.

 In the Valuing Carers by Leeds University and Carers UK, it was estimated that the value of care and support provided by family, friends and neighbours is said to be a staggering £119 billion per year.
 The latest figure is already 37% higher than this 2007 estimate.

 Carers contribute so much to UK society that without their dedicated support the NHS system would collapse from a £119 Billion care bill it simply can’t afford.
 We believe carers need better recognition for the role they provide in society and we want to see more services that support carers in their role.

-Our dedicated team of Support Workers are here to listen and help make life a little easier for adult Carers in Gateshead, so why not get in touch to see how we can help you?… Call 0191 4900121 or contact us here.
+Our dedicated team of Carer Wellbeing Facilitators are here to listen and help make life a little easier for adult Carers in Gateshead, so why not get in touch to see how we can work together to help you to live the life you want to lead?… Call 0191 4900121 contact us here.